redazzo/rfd/readme.md

 For those giving feedback on the pull request, be sure that all feedback is constructive.
 Put yourself in the other person's shoes and if the comment you are about to make is not something you would want someone commenting on an RFD of yours, then do not make the comment.

-### 5. Accept (or abandon) the RFD
+### 4. Accept (or abandon) the RFD
-After there has been time for folks to leave comments, the RFD can be merged into master and changed from the discussion state to the accepted state.
+After there has been time for others to leave comments, the RFD can be merged into master and changed from the discussion state to the accepted state.
 The timing is left to your discretion: you decide when to open the pull request, and you decide when to merge it - use your best judgment.
 RFDs shouldn't be merged if no one else has read or commented on it; if no one is reading your RFD, it's time to explicitly ask someone to give it a read!

 Discussion can continue on published RFDs!
 The discussion: link in the metadata should be retained, allowing discussion to continue on the original pull request.
 If an issue merits more attention or a larger discussion of its own, an issue may be opened, with the synopsis directing the discussion.

 Any discussion on an RFD can always continue on the original pull request to keep the sprawl to a minimum.

 If you feel your comment post-merge requires a larger discussion, an issue may be opened on it -- but be sure to reflect the focus of the discussion in the issue synopsis (e.g., "RFD 42: add consideration of RISC-V"), and be sure to link back to the original PR in the issue description so that one may find one from the other.

+## Installation

+TBC